How did it start?

 Amazingly enough, this dream has come true.
 The Fête has turned into a true national holiday: the country shuts down on the summer solstice and musicians take over.
 Almost 11% of French people (7 million people) have played an instrument or sung in public for the Fête de la Musique, and 64% of the country (43 million people) comes out each year to listen.

-Four decades later, the holiday has spread throughout the world and is now celebrated in more than 1,000 cities in 120 different countries.
+Four decades later, the holiday has spread throughout the world and is now celebrated in more than 2,000 cities across dozens of countries.

 How did it come to the U.S.?